 - To get crispy skin at the end you can switch to broil or crisp in air fryer at 400 F for 3-4 minutes.

-Always allow your meat to rest for 10 – 15 minutes or so after your cooking time is complete.
+For all methods including baking frozen chicken thighs, always allow your meat to rest for 10 – 15 minutes or so after your cooking time is complete.
 Cover baking sheet with foil to stay warm.
 This goes for all cuts, chicken legs, frozen baked wings etc…

 Now let’s move on to the 3rd method that will get the outside mouth watering crunchy.
 You can use a cast iron skillet like you see here.
 Seriously the best way to go about it for the most flavor and sear.
 Use our garlic butter chicken thighs instructions for this method.